 When you’re making food for a large number of people, it makes sense to shop at wholesale markets.
 I would buy grains, flours, and dried goods in bulk, saving money whenever I could.
 The only downside was that I always had an excess of these dried goods.
 My latest purchase was 10 lb of couscous for one event.
 Left with more than half of the grains, I had to be creative and think of dishes that used couscous.
 One of those dishes ended up being Houston’s couscous recipe, a personal favorite.
 Couscous is tossed with barley, cherry tomatoes, radishes, raisins, almonds and mint with a lemon vinaigrette.
 So fresh yet so delicious!

 **Helpful tips and common mistakes

-This summer salad is perfect for BBQs and large gatherings.
+Houston’s couscous is the perfect summer salad for BBQs and large gatherings.
 It’s light enough to pair well with other proteins such as salmon and steak yet still satisfying.
-The combination of grains with the crunchy almonds, fresh herbs, and sweet raisins all play very well together.
+The combination of grains with crunchy almonds, fresh herbs, and sweet raisins all play very well together.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.